Jagged Alliance 2: Unfinished Business

 Jagged Alliance 2: Unfinished Business, alternatively known as Jagged Alliance 2.5 is a short, mission-based standalone sequel released by Sir-Tech on December 5, 2000.
-This release adds some tweaks to the combat engine, as well as a scenario editor, The gameplay remains largely unchanged.
+This release adds some tweaks to the combat engine, as well as a scenario editor.
+The gameplay remains largely unchanged.

 A new plot is introduced in Unfinished Business.
-The original owners of Arulco's lucrative mines have returned and established a missile base on the nearby island of Tracona, demanding the mines are returned to them.
-They destroy the Arulco's now empty Tixa prison to show an example for if their demands are not met.
-The player must put a team of mercenaries together to infiltrate Tracona and disable the missile base.
+The original owners of Arulco's lucrative mines have returned and established a missile base on the nearby island of Tracona, demanding that the mines be returned to them.
+They destroy the Arulco's now empty Tixa prison as a show of force if their demands are not met.
+The player must put together a team of mercenaries to infiltrate Tracona and disable the missile base.
 Alternatively, the player may choose to use the characters from a previously saved Jagged Alliance 2: Gold savegame.
 Unfinished Business is notably harder than the original.

-The product appears to be rushed as the gameplay is virtually the same as the original's, the play-time of Unfinished Business is much shorter, and the plot is linear and thus lacks replayability value.
+The sequel appears to be rushed as the gameplay is virtually the same as the original's, the play-time of Unfinished Business is much shorter, and the plot is linear and thus lacks replay value.
 Sir-tech was experiencing financial problems at the time, most significantly trouble finding a publisher.